getstarted/movie-characters/README.md

 ### Contribution guidelines ###

 * Run ReSharper and verify code before committing, please.
-* Make sure there is test cases to cover any changes made.
+* Make sure there are test cases to cover any changes made.

 ### Who do I talk to? ###
 * Emmanuel Tissera